AutoAILab/Climbing-Robot/README.md

 Wifi, video capturer, speed setting, four direction buttons control, settings, etc.

+(3) MCU control blushless DC motor (C):

+Micro-Controller program on PIC24 to control blushless DC motor, mplab IDE code.

 # SETUP #

 (1) Setup Wifi and hardware connections (described in code) for Arduino Yun.

 (2) Open City Climber app, set the speed, then use the four direction buttons to control the City Climber to move.

+# update #
+(1) On Android:

+Changed interface: Remap buttons, Displays x y and angle

+Receives information from http

+(2) On Arduino:

+Detect changes in x, y, and angle and sends to http

 ### Contribution guidelines ###